woocommerce/woocommerce/readme.txt

 == Upgrade Notice ==

 = 1.4 =
 Major update with plenty of optimisations and new features.
+Changed to note:

+* Requires WP 3.3
-Product data meta has been renamed in this version so that custom-fields can be enabled.
+* Product data meta has been renamed in this version so that custom-fields can be enabled.
 Product data is now prepended with an underscore so they are hidden from the custom-field panel.
 Existing data will be upgraded automatically.
+* The shipping method classes have been updated to make rate definition easier.
+Third party plugins will need updating.
+* Textdomain has changed - re-scan your po/mo's
+* Tax additions (tax rows, compounds etc) required a change to the way order items are stored.
+Old orders won't show items when viewed.
+Order totals should be unaffected.

 Please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.

 = 1.3 =
 This is a major update and includes improvements to the tax and coupon system in particular - please backup your database before upgrading and also ensure you are running the latest versions of any WooCommerce plugins after upgrading.